-Like all local authorities, Huntingdonshire District Council faces cuts from central government.
+- Government grants - Like all local authorities, Huntingdonshire District Council faces cuts from central government.
 For the Council, reductions to grant funding have been the most significant factor underlying historic planning assumptions.
 The Council's strategy for balancing its budget was predicated on this continuing.
-In this respect, the strategy around commercialism and efficiency is considered to remain the right strategy to deal with the financial challenges facing the Council.

-• New homes bonus (NHB)

-A major concern was associated with NHB.
+In this respect, the strategy around commercialism and efficiency is considered to remain the right strategy to deal with the financial challenges facing the Council. - New homes bonus (NHB) A major concern was associated with NHB.
 The NHB is a grant paid by central government to local councils to reflect and incentivise housing growth in their areas.
-The Council received £2,116,000 of NHB in 2022/23 and has budgeted £1,273,000 for 2023/24.
-This funding is expected to be phased out in 2025/26.
+The Council received £1,273,000 of NHB in 2023/24 and has budgeted £1,699,000 for 2024/25.
+This funding will be phased out in 2025/26.

-• Retained business rates

-The revaluation of all properties for business rates took effect from 1 April 2023.
+- Retained business rates - The revaluation of all properties for business rates took effect from 1 April 2023.
 Revaluation was completed to maintain the accuracy in the rating system by reflecting changes in the property market since the last revaluation in 2017.
 The business rates revaluation clouded the position on the amount of gain the Council might expect to achieve from business rates growth in the area.
-Following guidance in the December 2022 local government funding settlement, we have not forecast any re-baselining of business rates until 2025/26.

-• Reserves and balances

-Earmarked reserves represent the prudent saving of sums against the recognition of future financial events which, if not prepared for, would be difficult to deal with at the point they occur.
+Following guidance in the December 2023 local government funding settlement, we have not forecast any re-baselining of business rates until 2025/26. - Reserves and balances - Earmarked reserves represent the prudent saving of sums against the recognition of future financial events which, if not prepared for, would be difficult to deal with at the point they occur.
 In short, earmarked reserves are an essential part of sound financial planning.
-The reserves are held for legitimate reasons and the balances are reasonable given a fair assessment of the budgetary pressures that they are held against.

-• Investments and net borrowing

-The Council has been using its cash balances over the past few years in lieu of long-term borrowing.
+The reserves are held for legitimate reasons and the balances are reasonable given a fair assessment of the budgetary pressures that they are held against. - Investments and net borrowing - The Council has been using its cash balances over the past few years in lieu of long-term borrowing.
 This delivers an advantage over lending returns whilst base rates remain low.
 From 2021/22 income from investment interest has been included in the MTFS.
-The Council takes a proactive approach to managing cash balances, with the bulk of the income being derived from short term money market lending.

-• Implications for council tax strategy 2023/24

-For 2023/24, the budget proposal and council tax resolution included the assumed maximum £5 increase (for district councils, the maximum increase permissible was 2.99% or £5, whichever was the greater).
-A £5 increase at Band D represented a 3.31% increase, equivalent to just under 10 pence per week, and increased the band D council tax for Huntingdonshire District Council to £155.86.
+The Council takes a proactive approach to managing cash balances, with the bulk of the income being derived from short term money market lending. - Implications for council tax strategy 2024/25 For 2024/25, the budget proposal and council tax resolution included the assumed maximum £5 increase (for district councils, the maximum increase permissible was 2.99% or £5, whichever was the greater).
+A £5 increase at Band D represented a 3.21% increase, equivalent to just under 10 pence per week, and increased the band D council tax for Huntingdonshire District Council to £160.86.

-Capital strategy and capital programme 2022/23
+Capital strategy and capital programme 2023/24

-The capital programme for 2022/23 onwards was presented to Council for consideration and approval on 23 February 2022.
-For 2022/23 the gross expenditure was approved at £12,776,000 and the funding sources were presented to Council.
-As a result of project delays arising predominantly from the Covid 19 pandemic, schemes totalling £26,898,000 were rephased from 2021/22 to 2022/23; this plus additional external funding of £2,225,000 provided a total gross capital programme of £41,899,000.
-Project delays continued in 2022/23, resulting in £18,342,000 being rephased to future years.
+The capital programme for 2023/24 onwards was presented to Council for consideration and approval on 22 February 2023.
+For 2023/24 the gross expenditure was approved at £13,494,000 and the funding sources were presented to Council.
+As a result of project delays arising predominantly from the Covid 19 pandemic, schemes totalling £18,343,000 were rephased from 2022/23 to 2023/24; this plus additional external funding of £1,314,000 provided a total gross capital programme of £33,151,000.
+Project delays continued in 2023/24, resulting in £18,883,000 being rephased to future years.
 Some projects, where additional borrowings would be required, have been descoped and the approved expenditure for these removed from the future capital programme.